Oblivion (2013 film)

 Oblivion is a 2013 American epic post-apocalyptic science fiction action film produced and directed by Joseph Kosinski from a screenplay by Karl Gajdusek and Michael deBruyn, starring Tom Cruise in the main role alongside Morgan Freeman, Olga Kurylenko, Andrea Riseborough, Nikolaj Coster-Waldau, and Melissa Leo in supporting roles.
-Based on Kosinski's unpublished Radical Comics graphic novel of the same name, the film pays homage to 1970s sci-fi, and is a "love story" set in 2077 on an Earth desolated by an alien war; a maintenance technician on the verge of completing his mission finds a woman who survived from a space ship crash, leading him to question his purpose and discover the truth about the war.
-(Note: Attributed to multiple sources.)
+Based on Kosinski's unpublished Radical Comics graphic novel of the same name, the film pays homage to 1970s sci-fi, and is a "love story" set in 2077 on a post-apocalyptic Earth desolated by an alien war.
+A maintenance technician (Cruise) on the verge of completing his mission recovers a woman (Kurylenko) who survived a space pod crash, leading him to question his purpose and discover the truth about the war.

 Oblivion premiered in Buenos Aires on March 26, 2013, and was released in theaters by Universal Pictures on April 19.
 The film grossed $286 million worldwide on a production budget of $120 million and received mixed reviews from critics.

 Plot

-In 2017, aliens known as Scavengers attack Earth and destroy the Moon, triggering global natural disasters.
+In 2017, aliens known as Scavengers (mostly "Scavs" in dialogue) attack Earth and destroy the Moon, triggering global natural disasters.
 Although humanity wins the war using nuclear weapons, Earth is left uninhabitable.

-Sixty years later, the remnants of humanity have relocated to a colony on Saturn's moon Titan, except for Unit 49—technician Jack and his communications officer Victoria—who are scheduled to join them in two weeks.
+Sixty years later, the remnants of humanity have relocated to a colony on Saturn's largest moon, Titan, except for Unit 49—technician Jack and his communications officer Victoria ("Vika")—who are scheduled to join them in two weeks.
 The pair oversee hydro rigs that convert seawater into fusion energy for the Tet, the last remaining human colony ship in orbit.
 Though Jack and Victoria are romantically involved and have had their memories erased for security reasons, Jack experiences recurring dreams of an unknown woman.
 He also secretly visits a hidden, verdant valley where he has built a lakeside cabin and collects relics of Earth's past.

-While investigating a missing drone—autonomous, highly advanced, and heavily armed machines—Jack is nearly captured by Scavengers.
+While investigating a missing combat drone—autonomous, highly advanced, and heavily armed—Jack is nearly captured by Scavengers.
 Later, he discovers the Scavengers are transmitting a signal into space.
-A NASA pod crash-lands at the signal's coordinates, carrying five humans in suspended animation, including the woman from Jack's dreams.
-A drone arrives and destroys four of the pods, but Jack rescues the remaining one and brings the unconscious woman to Unit 49's base.
+A module of a NASA spaceship crash-lands at the signal's coordinates, carrying five humans in suspended animation ("delta sleep"), including the woman from Jack's dreams.
+Drones arrive and terminate four of them, but Jack protects the unconscious woman and brings her pod back to Unit 49's base.

-After reviving her, Jack and Victoria learn that the woman, Julia, has been in stasis aboard the Odyssey spaceship since 2017.
+After reviving her, Jack and Victoria learn that the woman, Julia, was aboard the Odyssey spaceship and has been in stasis since 2017.
 Julia insists on recovering the ship's flight recorder.
-However, she and Jack are captured by Scavengers and brought to the Raven Rock Mountain Complex.
-Their leader, Malcolm, reveals that the Scavengers are actually surviving humans.
-Malcolm needs Jack to reprogram a captured drone to deliver a nuclear bomb, built from Odyssey's reactor, to the Tet.
-Jack refuses, so Malcolm releases him and Julia, urging him to seek the truth in the radiation zone, which is supposedly deadly and off-limits.
+She and Jack are captured by Scavengers and brought to the Raven Rock Mountain Complex.
+Their leader, Malcolm, reveals that the Scavengers are surviving humans.
+Malcolm needs Jack to reprogram a captured drone to deliver a nuclear bomb, built from the Odyssey's reactor, to the Tet.
+Jack refuses, so Malcolm releases him and Julia, urging him to seek the truth in the radiation zone, which is off-limits.